 Have you ever been running and had to stop because your dog couldn’t keep up?
 Active people understand this predicament, and the last thing you want to do is push your dog too far.

-If you’re looking for an exercise companion that will love to run with you, there are plenty of breeds to choose from.
-Many also require mental stimulation and play, besides everyday activity.
+If you’re looking for an exercise companion that will love to run with you, there are plenty of breeds to choose from including large dogs, white dogs, hunting dogs etc. Many also require mental stimulation and play, besides everyday activity.

 Here are 9 high energy dog breeds that will be sure to love your active lifestyle.
 Take a look!